RECLAIMING OUR STORIES:

-From Where We Are is a participatory arts education project designed for individuals and groups striving for inclusion and justice.
+Reclaiming Our Stories is part of our ongoing arts education project designed for individuals and groups striving for inclusion and justice.
 Since July, 2024, in collaboration with Writers for Recovery and funded in part by the Vermont Humanities, we have been facilitating creative writing workshops at the Marble Valley Regional Correctional Facility in Rutland.

 Please feel free to join our mailing list by writing to caroladinolfi1@gmail.com.